 FAQs on CloudWatch supported protocols

-CloudWatch now supports for two additional protocols: AWS JSON 1.1
+CloudWatch SDKs started using two additional protocols: AWS JSON 1.0

 What is the AWS JSON protocol, and how does it differ from existing CloudWatch API requests and responses?

-JSON is one of the most widely used and accepted wiring methods for communication between heterogeneous systems.
+JSON is one of the most widely used and accepted data formats for communication between heterogeneous systems.
 CloudWatch uses JSON as a medium to communicate between an AWS SDK client (for example, Java, Python, Golang, JavaScript) and CloudWatch server.
 An HTTP request of an CloudWatch API operation accepts input in the form of JSON.
 The CloudWatch operation is executed and the response of execution is shared back to the SDK client in the form of JSON.
-Compared to AWS query, JSON is more efficient at transporting data between client and server.
+Compared to AWS Query, JSON is more efficient at transporting data between client and server.

 -